Wine-Tasting Myth Busting: Wine-Tasting is Fancy & Formal

 Live music on a Sunday at Furthermore Wines in Sebastopol

-A stone’s throw from Dutton Estate, this Pinot noir and Chardonnay winery (which also has a downtown Healdsburg tasting room) has a real countryside/farm vibe.
+A stone’s throw from Dutton Estate, this Pinot Noir and Chardonnay winery (which also has a downtown Healdsburg tasting room) has a real countryside/farm vibe.
 A rustic wood fence separates the vineyard from the lawn, which is dotted with shaded picnic tables, a bocce court, and Adirondack chairs set beside wine-barrel tables.
 On most Sundays, you’ll find a live band picking and strumming on the wisteria-rimmed patio.

 Other casual wineries in the Sebastopol area: Taft Street Winery, Paul Mathew Vineyards